purescript-contrib/purescript-argonaut-codecs/README.md

 You can contribute to `argonaut-codecs` in several ways:

-1. If you encounter a problem or have a question, please [open an issue](https://github.com/purescript-contrib/purescript-argonaut-codecs/issues) issue.
+1. If you encounter a problem or have a question, please [open an issue](https://github.com/purescript-contrib/purescript-argonaut-codecs/issues).
 We'll do our best to work with you to resolve or answer it.

 2. If you would like to contribute code, tests, or documentation, please [read the contributor guide](./.github/CONTRIBUTING.md).
 It's a short, helpful introduction to contributing to this library, including development instructions.